Anger Management Live with @ProjectProactive

 Anger as a surface emotion - what do you really need?

 Ultimately, anger is rarely experienced in isolation.
 Anger can be thought of as a surface emotion.
-Consider as the tip of the iceberg with many other related emotions going on beneath the surface, including anxiety, depression, sadness, fear. - leading to one small intervention, work on understanding what you are really feeling and what you really need.
+Consider anger as the tip of the iceberg with many other related emotions going on beneath the surface, including anxiety, depression, sadness, fear.
+This is why working on understanding on what you really need is so vital a step in anger management.

 Anger is the emotion that comes out but it doesn't necessarily help us get what we need

-Often, we use anger ostensibly to help us get what we want, yet it's usually less effective than expressing other needs.
+Often, we use anger to help us get what we think we want.
+However, problematic anger expression more often makes it more challenging for us to get our needs met.
 Anger often leads to "You" statements - you should have done this etc... which just results in people putting their walls up and getting defensive.
 Expressing other emotions such as hurt, or sadness, often comes in the form of "I" statements.
 "I'm sad that we didn't get to do this." which is more likely to lead to an empathic and helpful response from another person.

 Increase awareness of whats going on - I'm angry and, I am feeling angry